jxnl/blog/docs/writing/posts/rag-plusplus.md

 - RAG
 comments: true
 date: 2024-06-05
-description: Explore the future of RAG as it shifts from Q&A systems to report generation, enhancing decision-making and resource allocation.
+description: Explore the future of RAG in report generation, enhancing decision-making and resource allocation for businesses.
 draft: false
+tags:
+- RAG
+- report generation
+- decision making
+- AI consulting
+- SOP
 ---

 # Predictions for the Future of RAG